 All Avista residential services operate to the National Standards for Residential Services for Adults and Children with Disabilities.
-At the end of 2021 there were ninety-three designated residential services registered with HIQA; forty-eight. within the Limerick/ North Tipperary services and forty-five within the Dublin services.
+At the end of 2021 there were 93 designated residential services registered with HIQA; 48 within the Limerick/North Tipperary services and 45 within the Dublin services.

 During 2021, Health Information and Quality Authority (HIQA) inspections took place at a significant rate across the organisation, with Dublin services undergoing the most inspections it had ever undergone in a calendar year, since the commencement of the regulatory inspection process.
-In total, there were eighty inspections carried out in 2021 across Avista centres; the compliance achieved across the 1127 regulations inspected is outlined in the graphs below.
+In total, there were a total of 80 inspections carried out in 2021 across Avista centres; the compliance achieved across the 1127 regulations inspected is outlined in the graphs below.